Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of Big Idea Ventures - Top VCs in Food and Beverage

-Big Idea Ventures is an accelerator and venture capital firm that backs entrepreneurs, scientists, and engineers working to solve significant global challenges.
-They primarily invest in seed and early-stage companies within the food and agriculture sectors.
+Big Idea Ventures is a venture capital firm and accelerator that backs entrepreneurs, scientists, and engineers working on major global challenges.
+They concentrate on the alternative protein, food tech, and agriculture sectors, aiming to support companies with high-impact potential.

 • Industries of focus: AgTech, Alternative Protein, Biotechnology, Food and Beverage, Nutrition